G8LOL/VioletClient/README.md

 If you would like to add something that isn't listed:
 Make a Pull request or an issue!

+#MAKE SURE TO FORK INCASE OF TAKEDOWNS.
+#MAKE SURE TO FORK INCASE OF TAKEDOWNS.
+#MAKE SURE TO FORK INCASE OF TAKEDOWNS.

 Thanks to:
 NEFARIOUS INTENT - Deobf'd jars
 AETHER - SMART PERSON